XXXXI Panzer Corps: Operational history

 It was reorganised in 1942, becoming part of the 2nd Panzer Army of Army Group Centre.
 The XXXXI Panzer Corps fought at Bely, in the anti-partisan operations at Nikitinka, Yartsevo, Vyazma, and Dukhovshchina.

 In March 1943, the corps fought at Smolensk, Kromy, and Bryansk.
 In April 1943, it fought in Sevsk and Ponyri.
 Later, the XXXXI Panzer Corps fought at the Battle of Kursk.
 During this period it transferred several times between the 9th and 2nd Panzer Armies.

 In June / July 1944 the corps was almost destroyed during the Soviet summer offensive, Operation Bagration, and required complete rebuilding.
 As part of the reconstructed 4th Army, it faced the East Prussian Offensive during January 1945.
 After a week of heavy fighting, its divisions were encircled in the Heiligenbeil pocket on the Baltic coast, where they were destroyed in March.
-The corps headquarters where evacuated by sea to northern Germany and where placed under the 12th Army under general Walther Wenck.
-On May 7th it surrendered to US troops at Tangermünde with the rest of the 12th Army.
+The corps headquarters were evacuated by sea to northern Germany and were placed under the 12th Army under General Walther Wenck.
+On May 7 it surrendered to US troops at Tangermünde with the rest of the 12th Army.